Implementing Asymmetric Dark Matter and Dark Electroweak Baryogenesis in a Mirror Two-Higgs-Doublet Model: Asymmetry Reprocessing

 Below the dEWPT the dark electroweak sphaleron process is strongly suppressed while the dark QCD sphaleron remains active down until the dark quark-hadron phase transition and provides the constraint:

-Even though the ${W^{\pm}}'$ bosons are too heavy for gauge interactions with on-shell ${W^{\pm}}'$ to be in equilibrium, they can act as a mediator for the four-lepton interactions $e_{iR}' + \bar{\nu}_{iR}' \to e_{jR}' + \bar{\nu}_{jR}'$\footnote{Of course there are also analogous four-quark interactions for the fields within the right-handed dark quark doublets.
-However, as these fields already have equal chemical potentials between different generations, these interactions do not provide any additional constraints.}.
+Even though the ${W^{\pm}}'$ bosons are too heavy for gauge interactions with on-shell ${W^{\pm}}'$ to be in equilibrium, they can act as a mediator for four-lepton and four-quark interactions.
+We only consider the four-lepton interactions $e_{iR}' + \bar{\nu}_{iR}' \to e_{jR}' + \bar{\nu}_{jR}'$, as the four-quark interactions involve dark right-handed quark fields that already have equal chemical potentials between generations and thus introduce no new constraints.
 A reaction mediated by a massive gauge boson of mass $m$ is in thermal equilibrium for $T \gtrsim (m/100~\mathrm{GeV})^{4/3}$ MeV \cite{Kolb:1990vq}.
 So, for even the largest values of $m_{{W^{\pm}}'}$ that we consider, these interactions are in thermal equilibrium from at least $T = 1$ GeV.
 This is far below the temperature ranges we are interested in, so the four-lepton reactions provide the additional constraints:

 Below the dEWPT, dark hypercharge is broken to dark electric charge $Q'$.
 The dark charge neutrality of the universe then enforces \cite{Harvey:1990qw}:

 where $N_{\Phi'}$ is the number of dark Higgs doublets in thermal equilibrium.